A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Definition of the model and detection of jumps

 The definition of the model as a time changed Brownian Motion implies that we can equivalently express it as a a stochastic volatility model, where the volatility is

-and the evolution of $X$ is given by $dX_t=v_t dB_t$.
-To write the model as solution of a two-dimensional stochastic differential equation we can define the volatility as the the stationary solution of
+and the evolution of $X$ is given by $dX_t=\s_t dB_t$.
+To write the volatility as solution of a stochastic differential equation of the form \eqref{stomeanrev}, we can define it as the the stationary solution of

 where the constants are

 This process is well defined, since after the infinite jumps the super-linear drift term instantaneously produces a finite pathwise solution.
 We refer to \cite{articolomultiscaling} for the details of the correspondence between time change and stochastic volatility in this framework, for a wider class of stochastic volatility models.